 No pause or lock feature for sprayer

-Our in-home product tester installed and used this pull-down faucet in her own kitchen, evaluating its installation and effectiveness.
-Even with no kitchen sink installation experience, she found the process to be straightforward and simple—requiring just 20 minutes and a few tools.
-After a month of use, this professional-style kitchen faucet earned just short of five stars for its performance and function.
+In order to evaluate its installation and effectiveness, we tested this pull-down faucet in a real-life home setting.
+We found the installation process to be straightforward and simple—requiring just 20 minutes and a few tools.
+(Our product tester had no sink installation experience, and she didn't hit any snags with installing this faucet in her kitchen.)
+After a month of use, the professional-style kitchen faucet earned just short of a perfect score for its performance and function.

 The Kohler Sous Pro-Style faucet measures 22 inches high, which is taller than other pull-down models but on par for professional-style kitchen faucets.
 Be sure you have enough clearance above your sink before choosing a tall kitchen faucet like this one.
-The extra height houses the generous 60-inch hose that connects to the sprayer.
-The hose “looks and feels heavy duty,” according to our tester.
-She found it easy to reach every corner of a large, divided kitchen sink.
+The extra height houses a hose that looks and feels heavy-duty, and we found that it could easily reach every corner of a large, divided kitchen sink.
 When released, the hose quickly and securely retracts, thanks to a strong magnetic docking station.

 The pull-down sprayer is the star of the show because it gives you a stream or sweep function with the push of a button.
-The sweep spray dispenses a wide blade of water and immediately impressed our tester, who found it very helpful for rinsing plates or ‘sweeping’ debris from the sink.
-We just wish that you didn’t have to hold the button down to engage the sweep spray.
-This was our tester’s only complaint on the design and functionality of this professional-style kitchen faucet.
+We were impressed by the sweep spray, which dispenses a wide blade of water.
+We found this feature helpful for rinsing plates or "sweeping" debris from the sink.
+Our only complaint about the design and functionality of this professional-style kitchen faucet is that you have to hold down the trigger for the spray function.
+You can't use the spray mode for hands-free use—but that's just one slightly annoying quirk of a faucet that we think performs very nicely overall.

 Pull-out sprayer with three functions

-The WEWE Single-Handle Pull-Out Faucet offers the style and function of pricier models but costs significantly less.
-A best-selling model that is also budget-friendly, this faucet measures 15.7 inches high, providing plenty of room for filling large pots or pitchers.
-It features a pull-out spray function and sets itself apart from other budget kitchen faucets by offering stream, spray, and pause features using the buttons on the spray head.
-Usually, these features are seen on high-end kitchen faucets, so this functionality adds to the value of this affordable model.
+If you're on the hunt for a wallet-friendly option, the Forious Kitchen Faucet with Pull Down Sprayer offers the style and function of pricier models but costs significantly less.
+A best-selling model that is also budget-friendly, this fingerprint-resistant faucet measures 16 inches high, providing plenty of room for filling large pots or pitchers.
+It features a pull-out spray function, and it sets itself apart from other budget kitchen faucets by offering stream, spray, and pause features using the buttons on the spray head.
+Usually, these features are seen on high-end kitchen faucets, so this functionality adds to the value of a relatively affordable model.

-In fact, many homeowners have found the function and finish of the WEWE Single-Handle Pull-Out Faucet to be on par with more expensive options.
-The faucet also features ceramic cartridge disc valves for a long life of leak-free service.
-While some people have experienced issues with installation or leaking, according to reviewers, the company has a record of a prompt response.
-For the price point, this kitchen faucet offers great value for property renovations, apartments, or as an affordable upgrade for your sink.
+We wish the front-facing black buttons on the spray head didn't contrast so obviously with the monochrome finishes, but that criticism is easy to overlook when keeping the price in mind.
+While some users have experienced issues with installation or leaking, according to reviewers, the company has a record of a prompt response.
+For the price point, this kitchen faucet offers great value for property renovations or as an affordable upgrade for your kitchen.

-Best Splurge: Moen 7594EVC Arbor Smart Touchless Kitchen Faucet With Voice Control
+Moen Arbor Smart Touchless Kitchen Faucet With Voice Control

 Compatible with Amazon Alexa and Google Home